Minimum FHA Credit Score Requirement Falls 60 Points

 In order to gain the FHA’s protection, lenders must only make sure that the loan in question meets the lending standards as set forth by the FHA.

-The FHA’s rule book is known as the “FHA guidelines” and it describes all allowable loan traits, as well as the going terms of a Federal Housing Administration-backed loan.
+The FHA’s rulebook is known as the “FHA guidelines” and it describes all allowable loan traits, as well as the going terms of a Federal Housing Administration-backed loan.

-For example, FHA guidelines state that home buyers must make a minimum downpayment of 3.5 percent against a home’s purchase price; and that buyers can be cleared to buy a home 12 months after a bankruptcy, short sale, or foreclosure.
+For example, FHA guidelines state that home buyers must make a minimum down payment of 3.5 percent against a home’s purchase price; and that buyers can be cleared to buy a home 12 months after a bankruptcy, short sale, or foreclosure.

 Guidelines also place limits on the size of an FHA-backed loan, which varies by county.

-FHA loan limits range from $294,515 for a single-family home to $679,650 for a 1-unit home.
-Limits increase for multi-unit properties, and those located in Alaska, Hawaii, Guam and the US Virgin Islands.
+FHA loan limits range from $314,827 for a single-family home to $1,397,400 for a 4-unit home.

 For today’s U.S. home buyers, the Federal Housing Administration mortgage is among the most lenient and forgiving mortgage programs available.
 Find out whether you’re FHA-eligible.

 Get today’s live mortgage rates now.
 Your social security number is not required to get started, and all quotes come with access to your live mortgage credit scores.Click to see your FHA loan eligibility (Feb 21st, 2019)